Culby/smart-scheduling-links/README.md

 * **Provider Booking Portal**: the UI service offered by a healthcare provider, enabling a user to book a selected slot.
 This is the place where provider-specific rules can be implemented, e.g. to ensure that patients booking a specialty appointment are appropriate candidates for that specialist's care.
 (In many implementations, this UI will be housed within a general-purpose provider-hosted patient portal.)

-*  **Slot Aggregator**: an API service offered by public health authorities or other third parties, aggregating data from multiple _Slot Publishers_ or from other healthcare provider APIs. _Slot Aggregators_ otherwise act in a similar capacity to _Slot Publishers_.
+*  **Slot Aggregator**: an API service offered by third parties, aggregating data from multiple _Slot Publishers_ or from other healthcare provider APIs. _Slot Aggregators_ otherwise act in a similar capacity to _Slot Publishers_.

 ## Is the UX good enough?